-Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade

 - 123) Refer to Figure 2-14.
 Which country has a comparative advantage in the production of snow cones?

 - A) Greenland

 - B) They have equal productive abilities.

 - C) Iceland

 - D) neither country